wardle/codelists/README.md

 Each of those services uses a file-based 'database'.
 Each can be run directly from source code using the clojure command-line tools, or by using the provided pre-compiled uberjar.
-You run the latter using java.
+You run the latter using Java.

 In most of my clinical applications, and my data analysis pipelines, I use a combination of all three services. `codelists` currently does *not* provide an automatic wizard to automatically download and